apache/flink/docs/dev/connectors/streamfile_sink.md

 by subsequent successful checkpoints, Flink will refuse to resume and it will throw an exception as it cannot locate the in-progress file.

+<span class="label label-danger">Important Note 4</span>: Currently, the `StreamingFileSink` only supports three filesystems:
+HDFS, S3, and Local.
+Flink will throw an exception when using an unsupported filesystem at runtime.

 ### S3-specific

 <span class="label label-danger">Important Note 1</span>: For S3, the `StreamingFileSink`